How to Stay Focused at Work When You’re the Only Remote Worker

 Another issue that all past and present remote workers are aware of is the lack of natural socialization.
 A lack of interpersonal connection can sometimes foster complicated emotions that prevent you from fully engaging in your work – studies report that having friends at work can ultimately make you more productive.
 And if you’re the only remote worker, your colleagues might be spontaneously going out for drinks on a weeknight or having a group lunch, leaving you the odd one out.

-You don’t have to miss out on spontaneous moments of connection just because you’re not in-person, and there are plenty of creative ways to make authentic, creative moments of innovation occur unexpectedly.
+You don’t have to miss out on spontaneous moments of connection just because you’re not in the traditional setting of your workplace.
+There are plenty of creative ways to make authentic, creative moments of innovation occur unexpectedly.
 Try getting to virtual meetings a bit early and have at least one team member meet you there for a quick catch-up chat.
 You can also organize your own virtual watercooler time or arrange a weekly team newsletter.